derekmerck/diana2/docs/source/diana-cli.rst

    Usage: diana-cli oput [OPTIONS] DEST

-     Put chained instances in orthanc
+     Put chained instances in Orthanc

    Options:
      -a, --anonymize   Anonymize instances as they are uploaded